 In Von Hippel-Lindau, patients develop brain tumors, spine tumors, kidney cancer and eye tumors which can result in blindness.
 VHL also causes pheochromocytomas which are tumors that cause deadly rapid elevation of blood pressure.
 The two leading causes of death are hemorrhage in the brain and kidney cancer.
 There are many other organs afflicted with these genetic tumors which cause symptoms and disability related to their location of occurrence.

 Karli’s diagnosis was prompted at the age of 7 when she presented with sudden left eye loss of vision from a very large tumor of the retina which caused a large retinal detachment.
 As parents, we will never forget the helpless feeling as we watched our 7 year old being wheeled to the operating room for the first time, too young to understand what was happening or its lasting impact on her life.
 After at least 15 laser treatments, 3 additional surgeries on that eye entailing removing her lens, cutting out part of her retina and filling her eye with oil, her retinal doctors told us there was nothing else they could do and her vision in that the eye was lost.
 She is unable to see even light in that eye and we’ve been told that it is unknown how much longer it can remain viable.
 Karli’s disease progression continued with the development of multiple tumors in her right eye, the sole eye upon which her vision and quality of life is reliant.
-She is currently getting needle injections in that eye every 8 weeks to prevent tumor growth and preserve her vision.

 Because of the aggressive nature of this illness and constant development of new tumors, a rigorous screening protocol is necessary.
 A screening MRI in July 2018 revealed a VHL-related hemangioblastoma brain tumor in her cerebellum in the back of the brain which caused headaches and dizziness.
 It had grown 4 times over the previous 10 months on a prior screening MRI.
 This necessitated brain surgery for removal of the tumor, which was successfully done at The James Cancer Center in Columbus, Ohio by Dr. Russell Lonser.
 We are thankful for Dr. Lonser’s skill and for his knowledge of VHL.
 All turned out well, but the first night in the hospital following surgery was a difficult one.
 Karli was vomiting, uncomfortable and white as a sheet.
 The next day brought tremendous relief.
 We fought back tears as she walked again.
 It was the first moment we knew she was going to be okay.
 Remarkably, she was able to start her junior year with the rest of her class, the day after getting 22 staples on the back of her head removed.